 Unsafe Trucking Practices

 Some of the most common trucking practices that put others at risk include things that commercial carriers could easily correct with training and proper maintenance.
-The top causes of trucking accidents include:
+Our Joliet truck accident lawyer team compiled a list from our ecperience.
+Top causes of trucking accidents include:

 Driving While Distracted

 We all know it’s a bad idea to text and drive.
 It’s illegal to do so in Illinois.
 But many commercial truck drivers still do it, using apps to send messages, play music, or even play games while driving.
 According to the Federal Motor Carrier Safety Administration, distracted driving is one of the leading causes of truck driver fatalities and many accidents involving other vehicles.
 While some carriers have installed driver-facing cameras to cut down on distracted driving, the law doesn’t require cameras.
 So, many carriers still leave drivers to their own devices.

 Driving While Drowsy

 Of course, driving while you’re tired is a risk.
 Unfortunately, the policies of many commercial employers force truck drivers to drive even if they’re exhausted.
 It is standard practice to pay truck drivers by the mile.
 If the usual 250-mile, five-hour drive takes seven hours because of traffic, the driver is still only paid for 250 miles.
 If delays for the truck to wait two hours at the loading dock, employers don’t usually compensate drivers for that forced down-time either.
 Drivers must often work long hours to maintain their ordinary income.

 In 2017, federal laws mandating electronic logging devices went into effect.
 The U.S. Department of Transportation intended the regulations to ensure that drivers aren’t on the road for more than 11 hours in a 14-hour window and to ensure breaks after eight hours of driving.
 Unfortunately, three years later, many fleets are still using paper logs, which drivers can falsify while staying on the road longer.